 210cms 8 6ft 11ins

-Most high street Sports Shops in Ireland don't stock martial arts goods, so local choice is very limited.
-However there is one in Dublin; "Mullen Sports" of Capel Street that sells martial arts supplies including Judo suits for beginners.
+Most high street sports shops in Dublin don't stock martial arts supplies, so local choice is very limited.
+There is a specialist martial arts sports shop; "Mullen Sports" on Capel Street (Dublin) that sells supplies for a lot of different martial arts classes including Judo suits for beginners.

-New, good quality and low cost beginner judo suits can be purchased also from retail websites like AMAZON.CO.UK or BLITZSPORT.COM.
+If you can't easily get into the city, and are not in a hurry, good value beginner judo suits can be purchased from popular retail websites like AMAZON.CO.UK or BLITZSPORT.COM

 For those who want to save a few €uro it's useful to know that there is an active online trade in second hand judo suits.
 With this in mind great bargains can be had by looking in place like ADVERTS.IE, GUMTREE.IE , DONEDEAL.IE as well as your local Facebook Buy-and-Sell pages. (search for the term "Judo" or "Judo suit").

 A new Judo suit will generally come with a white belt included.
-Hold onto this as you will need it after you sucessfully pass your first grade (6th kyu) examination.
+Hold onto this as you will need it after you sucessfully pass your first grade (6th kyu/white belt) examination.
 Beginners will be provided with a red belt from our equipment store until they have graded.

 NOTE: Coloured belts can run and often the colour can rub off onto an Aikido/Judo suit during normal wear (if the dye was not fixed correctly or the belt is brand new) .
 So if dyeing a belt, or if you have a brand new coloured belt it is well worth washing it a few times (seperately) to prevent the colour leaching into the suit jacket.
 You don't generally need to wash a belt very often afterwards, unless it becomes very grubby.
 If you have time, ironing the belt every so often helps to keep it's shape, however it is normally sufficient to fold it flat after practice and store it away until the next martial arts class.